Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ```

 Some BIOS versions will require that BIOS factory defaults are applied to
 clear all prior settings **AFTER** the BIOS is updated.
 You can check for
-this requirement when you download a new BIOS from Morpheus.
+this requirement when you download a new HFP firmware release.
 It is very
 important to check for and perform this action if it is required.
 If
 resetting BIOS factory defaults is required, follow the
 [BIOS factory defaults procedure](#reset-bios-factory-defaults) at the